Tournée australienne pour « My Fair Lady » : du 15 mai au 4 août 2008, à Melbourne, Sydney et Canberra

 Mrs Higgins

 Actor, dancer, singer, choreographer and director Nancye Hayes OAM began her career in JC Williamson’s production of My Fair Lady in 1961.
 However it was the title role in Sweet Charity in 1967 that established her name.
 Since then she has sung and danced her way through a cavalcade of musical successes including Pippin, Irene, Annie, Chicago, Sweeny Todd and Nine.
 She won a Victorian Green Room Award, the Norman Kessell Memorial Award and the Sydney Theatre Critics” Circle Award for Best Actress for her performance in Guys and Dolls and a MO Award for 42nd Street.
-Her other stage credits include Broadway Bound, Showboat, Same Time Next Year, The Menagerie, Steel Magnolias, Stepping Out, Follies in Concert, The Music Man, The Snow Queen, Eureka and Oklahoma and the Sydney Theatre Company’s revival production of Summer Rain.
+Her other stage credits include Broadway Bound, Showboat, Same Time Next Year, The Glass Menagerie, Steel Magnolias, Stepping Out, Follies in Concert, The Music Man, The Snow Queen, Eureka and Oklahoma and the Sydney Theatre Company’s revival production of Summer Rain.

 As a director, Nancye’s credits include Crazy for You and The World Goes Round (Western Australian Academy of Performing Arts), Australia’s Leading Ladies Concert (Brisbane Festival), The Wizard of Oz (GFO/SEL/Macks Entertainment), The 3 Divas (Christine Dunstan Productions), Annie (The Frost Organisation) and Gypsy starring Judi Connelli (part of the Encore Series for The Production Company).
 Nancye also worked as associate director alongside Judy Davis on Barrymore for Sydney Theatre Company.